rohansanjay/nft-lotteries/README.md

 ## Mechanism

-1. An NFT owner deposits their NFT into the smart contract and specifies the required bet amount and percentage chance of winning their NFT.
-For example, Alice deposits their Milday and lists a 1 ETH bet amount for a 20% chance to win it (which implies it is worth 5 ETH).
+1. An NFT owner deposits their NFT into the smart contract and specifies the required bet amount and percentage chance of winning it.
+For example, Alice deposits their Bored Ape and lists a 1 ETH bet amount for a 20% chance to win it (which implies it is worth 5 ETH).
-2. Bob wants to take Alice up on these Lottery terms for the Milady and pays the 1 ETH bet amount.
+2. Bob wants to take Alice up on these Lottery terms for the Bored Ape and pays the 1 ETH bet amount.
 The 1 ETH is sent to Alice.
 3. The smart contract uses random number generation to simulate the Lottery giving Bob a 20% chance of winning.
 If Bob wins, they get the NFT (essentially having purchased it for 1 ETH).
-Otherwise, Alice keeps the NFT and locks in a 1 ETH gain from Bob's bet.
+Otherwise, Alice keeps the NFT in addition to a 1 ETH gain from Bob's bet.
-4. Alice can come back and withdraw their Milady at any time as long as nobody won the Lottery while it was listed.
+4. Alice can come back and withdraw their Bored Ape at any time as long as nobody won the Lottery while it was listed and there's no pending bet.
-5. The protocol continues to list all open NFT Lotteries and allows users to bet on them.

 ## Blueprint
 ```bash